martin-henz/martin-henz/_posts/2022-04-17-ece-in-stages.md

 fact(5);
 `);
 ```
+the recursive call of `fact_iter` is still a tail call, and is handled correctly by the
+evaluator.
 The reason for this is that by the time
 the call instruction gets evaluated, the branch instruction from the surrounding
 conditional expression has been handled already.
 The next instruction after the
 call instruction is a reset-agenda instruction as in the previous